 I was average at individual sport, but recognised early on, the advantage of team sports.
 I learnt that within a team I could excel.
 I became a year house captain within my school; and played in team sports on Saturday mornings, with a team that was consistently in the top two teams in the district over an 8 year period.

-I quit school – because I was bored – in preference to get out and explore industry.
-I did engineering as a trade, but quickly realised, as soon as I had worked out the how, I was again ready to move on.
-I then applied to enter tertiary study, fumbling my way through a bachelor’s degree with out having completed high school.
-I used the time to explore all manner of things – philosophy, re-engage my music-making, experiencing social events, bands, pubs, live gigs, and girls.
+I quit school because I was bored, preferring to get out start working with adults.
+I started engineering at a trade level, but quickly realised, as soon as I had worked out the how, I was again ready to move on.
+I then applied to enter tertiary study, fumbling my way through a bachelor’s degree without having completed the final two years of high school.
+I used the time to explore all manner of things – philosophy, re-engage with my music-making, experiencing social events, bands, pubs, live gigs, and girls.
 I struggled to find my place in that institution studying a business degree, but looking through many photos of that era, I recall I had a lot of fun trying.
-Eventually – yes, when I ended up graduating, I immediately headed overseas to explore the world.
-I arrived in Asia with an opportunity in corporate education and training.
-I played in cross-cultural bands, got roped into significant events in the local region such as opening bridges, made key note speeches at local city events, and played music in cultural festivals.
-I gained invaluable experience and skills.
-I returned home, formalising my experienced gained in education and continued, in order to be able to continue in my education and learning practice in Australia.
+Eventually, when I ended up graduating, I immediately headed overseas to explore the world.
+I arrived in Asia to an opportunity in corporate education and training.
+I played in a number of cross-cultural band, performing at many cultural festivals.
+As a foreign educator and trainer, I was also volunteered to make addresses at significant events in the local region, such as at the openings of bridges and at local government and community meetings.
+I gained invaluable experience and skills, that had I stayed in my native Australia, i would not have had similar opportunities.
+Several years passed and I returned home.
+I considered my options, and chose to formalise my experience gained in education and training with qualifications, in order to be able to continue my education and learning practice in Australia.

 Over the past number of years, I have used the image of the purple onion to represent my approach to life.
 I am committed to learning – something I have done over most of my life – looking under the many layers of my practice or self in order to gain more insight into life and practice.
 I still do not consider my self smart, but experienced.
-I believe in Ericsson’s 10,000 hours (Ericsson in Page 2004), and believe much of my life’s success is based on constant and continued work, rather than just being smart.
-I therefore embark on my doctorate research study journey from the beginning of next year with this in mind, and trust that this approach will be sufficient to have me realise the required milestones, at the standard expected of Australian post-graduate studies.
+I believe in Ericsson’s 10,000 hours (Ericsson in Page 2004), and believe much of my life’s success is based on constant and continued work, rather than any presence of intelligence.
+I therefore embark on my doctoral pilot study journey with this in mind, and trust that this approach will be sufficient to have me realise the required milestones, at the level of rigour expected of Australian tertiary studies.